My favorite of Shakespeare’s plays! I love the interaction between Benedick and Beatrice!

 Uncle John and his nieces discover the delights and dangers of the motion picture business when they befriend two young actresses.
 When a mysterious young man makes their acquaintance, the group are puzzled to explain what he is doing in California.

 This penultimate book in the series is so much fun!
 It has mystery and stolen jewels, a daring rescue, and all the intrigues of the early days of silent films.
 It was really interesting to see how the girls and their Uncle John got entangled in the lives of these two actresses and the mysterious young man.
 I loved learning more about the motion picture business in its early days.
 It’s like a little snippet of history.

-This manga adaptation of Williams Shakespeare’s Romeo and Juliet is the perfect way to introduce Shakespeare to readers who might feel intimidated by the original play.
-The text is modernized, but is still written in iambic pentameter, and still has the original rhymes of the play.
+This manga adaptation of Williams Shakespeare’s Midsummer Night’s Dream is the perfect way to introduce Shakespeare to readers who might feel intimidated by the original play.
+The text is modernized, but still captures the original style of Shakespeare.
 The entire play is intact, and all the beauty of Shakespeare’s words comes through wonderfully in this modern adaptation.

 Louise is married, living happily on the ranch with her new baby and adoring husband.
 Patsy, Beth, and Uncle John come to visit and see little baby Jane.
 Uncle John worries that the local nurse that Louise has hired will be incompetent, so he brings along a trained nurse from New York to care for the little baby.
 However, the local Mexican nurse is upset and jealous, causing drama in the family.
 When both nurses and baby Jane go missing, the whole house is in an uproar to find them.